Website Victor Valley College

 A complete file consists of all of the following:

-4. Copies of transcripts showing college degrees and course-work.
+4. Copies of transcripts showing college degrees and coursework.
 NOTE: Degrees must be from an accredited institution.
-It is the responsibility of the candidate to include U.S. evaluations of non-U.S. transcripts with their application by agencies approved by the Commission for Foreign Transcripts Evaluation.
-List of agencies approved by the Commission for Foreign Transcript Evaluation is available at: https://www.ctc.ca.gov/docs/defaultsource/leaflets/cl635.pdf?sfvrsn=bb4f6e6a_2
+It is the responsibility of the candidate to include U.S. evaluations of non-U.S. transcripts with their application.
+Link to – State of California Commission on Teacher Credentialing: https://www.ctc.ca.gov/docs/default-source/leaflets/cl635.pdf?sfvrsn=bb4f6e6a_2

 Victor Valley College is an Equal Opportunity Employer.
 Victor Valley College prohibits sexual harassment and assures that all employees will enjoy equal opportunity regardless of race, color, religion, marital status, sex, sexual orientation, national origin, age, disability, or status as a veteran.
 Employment acceptance or rejection shall be based on job-related qualifications.